cloudmesh-community/hid-sp18-526/swagger/cloudmesh/mapreduce/README.md

 # Swagger MapReduce Server

-Retrieve swagger-codegen (skip this if running in Docker):
+Retrieve swagger-codegen (file must be in this directory, skip this if running in Docker):

     wget http://central.maven.org/maven2/io/swagger/swagger-codegen-cli/2.3.1/swagger-codegen-cli-2.3.1.jar